schniewmatz/recurrence/README.md

 When you have installed your environment, activate it and switch to the folder where the downloadd notebooks are located with ```cd```.
 Start jupyterlab by running ```jupyter-lab``` and open the corresponding notebook.
 To provide an easy start for beginners, you can also <a target="_blank" rel="noopener" href="https://recurrence-reviewed.de/contact/">request an account</a> for my jupyter-lab server to try out the notebooks.

-## 01 Inroduction to Neuron Models
+## 01 Introduction to Neuron Models
 This notebook starts with the abstraction of a singel neuron, gives a basic introduction on how to model a neuron and continues with the mathematics behind feed-forward structures and a minimal python implementation.
 If you ever have programmed neuron layers or a whole network yourself, you can skip this chapter.

+## 02 Leaky Integration
+Here we introduce a leak-rate to model how much a neuron state depends on new inputs and how much it depends on previous activations.
+Thereby we recognise how leaky integration affects neuron dynamics and how we can use a leaky integrating neuron as low-pass filter.